 Effect sizes are essential to interpret the magnitude of observed effects, they are frequently required in scientific journals, and they are necessary for a cumulative quantitative science relying on meta-analyses.
 In this paper, we have covered the mathematics and implementation in R of four different effect sizes for analyses of categorical variables that specifically use the χ2 (chi-square) statistic.
 Furthermore, with our proposal of the effect size פ (Fei), we fill the missing effect size for all cases of a χ2 test.
 We now have effect sizes that range from 0 to 1, that represent the sample’s χ2 relative to the maximally possible χ2 for contingency tables that are 2-dimensional 2-by-2 (ϕ) or larger (V or T), and for 1-dimensional uniform 2-class (w) or larger (פ).

-Author Contributions: For research articles with several authors, a short paragraph specifying their individual contributions must be provided.
-The following statements should be used “Conceptualization, X.X. and Y.Y.; methodology, X.X.; software, X.X.; validation, X.X., Y.Y. and Z.Z.; formal analysis, X.X.; investigation, X.X.; resources, X.X.; data curation, X.X.; writing—original draft preparation, X.X.; writing—review and editing, X.X.; visualization, X.X.; supervision, X.X.; project administration, X.X.; funding acquisition, Y.Y.
-All authors have read and agreed to the published version of the manuscript.”
-Please turn to the CRediT taxonomy for the term explanation.
-Authorship must be limited to those who have contributed substantially to the work reported.
+Author Contributions: M.S.B. drafted the paper; all authors contributed to both the writing of the paper and the conception of the software.
+All authors have read and agreed to the published version of the manuscript.

 Funding: This research received no external funding.

-Data Availability Statement: The R code to reproduce the results from the tables in this article can downloaded at https://osf.io/cg64s/ (DOI: 10.17605/OSF.IO/CG64S).
+Data Availability Statement: The R code to reproduce the results from the tables in this article can downloaded at https://osf.io/cg64s/ (doi: 10.17605/OSF.IO/CG64S).

 Acknowledgments: The {effectsize} package is part of the collaborative R easystats ecosystem.
 Thus, we thank all members of easystats. contributors, and users alike.